codefeathers/versioning/README.md

 `codever` is CodeFeathers's versioning system.
 Answer to debates about whether or not another standard is required: [Standards](https://xkcd.com/927).
 It's okay to have just one more.

-> Node: To facilitate your program working with other programs, it's necessary to be compatible with [semver](https://semver.org).
+> Note: To facilitate your program working with other programs, it's necessary to be compatible with [semver](https://semver.org).
 But since this is a restriction, I've decided to have an internal version number and external version number.
 CodeFeathers projects must always have an internal `codever` number, and if any use in external applications is anticipated, an external `semver` version number can also used when a release is created, thereby removing the ugly `-b0.8.2` qualifiers.

 ## Format